-If you have suffered a broken bone injury in an accident due to a third party’s recklessness or negligence, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you heal and maximize your financial compensation.
+If you have suffered a bone fracture due to a third party’s carelessness, it is critical that you hire an attorney with a track record of success and the connections to help you physically heal and maximize your financial compensation.

-Mullen & Mullen Law Firm has significant experience in handling broken bone injury cases.
-We routinely assist clients in obtaining the necessary medical care they require following a spinal injury at no up-front cost – even if they don’t have health insurance.
+Mullen & Mullen Law Firm has significant experience in handling broken bone cases.
+We routinely assist clients in obtaining the necessary medical care they require at no up-front cost – even if they don’t have health insurance.

-Hip Fracture: A hip fracture is a very serious injury that almost always requires surgical intervention followed by physical therapy.
+Hip Fracture: A hip fracture is a very serious and almost always requires surgical intervention followed by physical therapy.
 About half of those who experience a hip fracture will not return to independent living.
 Complications associated with immobility include blood clots in the lungs and/or legs as well as pneumonia.
-Women experience this injury more often than men and older people or those with osteoporosis are also predisposed to sustaining a fractured hip.
+Women experience hip fractures more often than men and older people or those with osteoporosis are also predisposed to sustaining a fractured hip.

 Broken Clavicle: A broken clavicle is also called a broken collarbone.
 The outermost area of the clavicle – located near the shoulder tip – is routinely broken in falls or during a direct impact such as a car collision.
 The vast majority of collarbone fractures occurs in the middle third of the bone and usually results from falling with an outstretched arm.
 Thankfully, in most fractured collarbone injuries the bones stay in close proximity together although open fractures are possible.
 In major impacts a portion of broken clavicle can even penetrate the upper lung.

 Broken Arm: Your arm is made up of three bones called the radius, humerus, and ulna.
 If you break one or more of these bones you have broken your arm.
-This injury most often results when falling onto an outstretched hand.
+A broken arm most often results when falling onto an outstretched hand.
 Simple breaks may heal with only ice, rest, and a sling.
 A more complex break, however, could require surgery and the placement of wires, screws, plates, etc. to heal.

-About six million US citizens break a bone each year, and many of those are caused by car accidents, work accidents, slips-and-falls, and physical assaults.
-Repetitive use at a physically demanding work position can also wear your bones down over time and eventually cause them to break.
+About six million US citizens break a bone each year.
+Many broken bones are caused by car wrecks, work accidents, slips and falls, and physical assaults.
+Repetitive use at a physically demanding job can also wear your bones down over time and eventually cause them to break.

 Types of broken bone injuries include: